Dataset Preview

 The preview table provides several useful capabilities:

-• Report and view issues on individual columns
+• Report and view issues on individual columns.

-• Search for specific column names
+• Search for specific column names.

 Upload files manually

-In Dataset Preview, you can upload files of following types directly into a dataset: .csv, .tsv, .xls, .xlsm, and .xlsx.
+In Dataset Preview, you can upload files of the following types directly into a dataset: .csv, .tsv, .xls, .xlsm, and .xlsx.

 For .csv and .tsv files, Foundry will attempt to infer the schema of the new file.
 If the filename and schema of the new file are identical to a previous upload, you can update data in the existing dataset.
 If the filename is different from previous uploads, you can append data to an existing dataset.

-The following steps apply to uploading all filetypes:
+The following steps apply to uploading all file types:

 1. Navigate to your preferred folder and create a dataset.